translate/translate/docs/formats/tbx.rst

 TBX
 ***
-TBX is the LISA standard for terminology and term exchange.
+TBX is the `LISA OSCAR standard
+<http://www.gala-global.org/lisa-oscar-standards>`_ for terminology and term
+exchange.

 For information on more file formats, see :doc:`conformance`.